ziqiguo/CS205-ImageStitching/surf_sequential/README.md

 	- <path> path of  image/video to be processed.
 For mode 0, `-S|--src` will be used for single image feature extraction; for mode 1 and mode 3, `-LR|--src1 --src2` will be used for image/video stitching from local files
 	- if flags are not set, will use sample image/video given by this repository

+### Test Case
+Run:

+``sh sample_test.sh``

+The test shell script will run our simple test through our simplest image stitching option, pop up the live view of stitched image.
+Pressing ``Esc`` button will exit the live view and save the image data to a text file 'stitched.txt'.

+The test shell script will check the output with the standard output running on our development machine.
+If it does not print anything after "Took: xxx seconds" line, then you are good to go!